 Critique

-The Dictionary defines Critique as an article or essay criticizing a literary or other work; detailed evaluation; review; and critiquing as reviewing or analyzing critically.
+Dictionary defines Critique as an article or essay criticizing a literary or other work; detailed evaluation; review; and critiquing as reviewing or analyzing critically.

 The critique should be a balanced discussion and evaluation of the strengths, weakness and notable features of the text.
 Good critiques also include other sources to support your evaluation.
 When you are critiquing someone else’s work, you are writing objectively, as a writer.
 Remember "Critique the writing, not the writer"